farhan7reza7/Python-Greeting-Application/.github/ISSUE_TEMPLATE.md

 [Describe what actually happened]

-## Additional Information
+## Additional Information (if applicable)

-[Include any additional information, logs, or screenshots if applicable]
+[Include any additional information, logs, or screenshots]